jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Sign up for free][2]

-After you register, you can find helpful information on [IBM Bluemix Docs][53].
+After you register, [learn more about Bluemix at IBM Bluemix Docs][53].

 If you prefer to try things rather than read about them, try this tutorial.
 You can set up and run a sample app in minutes.